aanunez/yt2gif/yt2gif/win/README.md

 #### Bugs/todo

-* Windows: only works without installing.
-Need to move the .exes to the install directory
-* Check if ffmpeg and youtube-dl are installed and recommend them
 * Finish that gif for my friend jessie
 * General clean up of yt2gif
 * Let scripts define real crop patterns and not just 'cinema'